-Seventeen parent representatives had the opportunity to engage in data analysis, progress evaluation, and target setting through virtual meetings as members of the six existing stakeholder groups mentioned above.
-Parent representatives included parent members of ISAC, parent training center staff, parents from various advisory committees, and individual parents.
+During the initial target setting for the new six-year cycle of the SPP, Seventeen parent representatives had the opportunity to engage in data analysis, progress evaluation, and target setting through virtual meetings as members of the six existing stakeholder groups mentioned above.
+Parent representatives included parent members of the Advisory Council on the Education of Children with Disabilities, parent training center staff, parents from various advisory committees, and individual parents.
 These parents also had the opportunity to suggest ideas for improvement for specific SPP Indicators.
-Progress on the new SPP targets will be evaluated beginning next year as the new SPP cycle gets underway.
 Parent representatives on these six stakeholder groups had the same opportunities as other group members to provide feedback to ISBE.
 In addition, every individual parent of a child with a disability aged 3-21 in the state of Illinois had the opportunity to listen to recorded modules for specific SPP Indicators and to complete SPP Indicator surveys as a means of providing feedback to ISBE on proposed targets and suggestions for improvement.
 The survey was open for over two months to gather stakeholder input.
 Prior to initiating the survey and corresponding SPP module recordings, ISBE advertised broadly via state bulletins, listservs, Parent Training and Information Center publications, other state technical assistance resource centers, and the six stakeholder groups mentioned previously.
+These parents also have the opportunity to suggest ideas for improvement for specific SPP Indicators.
+Progress on the SPP targets will be reevaluated in the spring of 2023 after the FFY21 SPP/APR submission.
+Targets will be revisited based on the progress data shared with the stakeholders.